kedacore/keda-docs/content/docs/2.0/scalers/azure-log-analytics.md

 Be careful with setting up "pollingInterval" and long running queries.
 Test your query before.

-Example query to get MetricValue and Threshold based on CPU usage and Limits, defined for the pod.
+Example query to get `MetricValue` and `Threshold` based on CPU usage and limits, defined for the pod.

 ```
 let AppName = "web";
 let ClusterName = "demo-cluster";